 Obesity, particularly fat distributed around the neck or midriff

-Use of alcohol or other sedatives
+Use of alcohol (a very common cause of snoring) or other sedatives

 Long-term (chronic) nasal congestion